vhetet/frontend-mentor-time-tracking-dashboard/README.md

 ### What I learned

+Some ad blocker extension will block images when the name contain some words.
+For example ad block does not like icon-social.svg.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: